Turning Red: Box office

 Before February 9, 2024, Turning Red did not see a traditional theatrical release in most markets and was released to the Disney+ streaming service due to COVID-19.
 By September 2022, the film earned $20.1 million outside the U.S. and Canada.
 It earned $3.8 million from 12 international markets in the opening weekend, with second-place openings in Saudi Arabia ($920,000), Poland ($430,000) and the United Arab Emirates ($420,000).
 It earned $2.8 million in its second weekend and $1.7 million in its third.
 Its domestic gross was $1.4 million during its theatrical re-release.

 Viewership

 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, reported that Turning Red was streamed in 2.5 million U.S. households over its opening weekend, marking the highest debut ever for a Disney+ original film.
 Nielsen Media Research, which records streaming viewership on some U.S. television screens, calculated that Turning Red was the most-streamed program in the U.S. from March 7–13, with 1.7 billion minutes viewed.
 From March 14–20, the film maintained the top position, accumulating 1.675 billion minutes watched.
 Turning Red subsequently became the second most-watched film of 2022, garnering 11.4 billion minutes of viewing time.
+Nielsen subsequently reported that Turning Red had accumulated 8.7 billion minutes of watch time between 2020 and 2025, ranking No. 9 among the most-streamed films during that time frame.